 12- A public place used as the water closet or toilet called; Kor-va-Maval'.

 13- The lighting system was also of high importance during the day, by some particular natural lighting systems called; Jam Khaneh made of earthenWare.
 They were in the form of hemispheric shapes with tens of small openings that were covered by small convex glasses which optically functioned as convergent lenses for conducting the concentrated light indoors to light up and disinfect.
-At nights and in the early mornings, there was a lighting system lit up by burning oil in some tiny particular places, consisted of a small lamp made of plaster burning tallow called; Pieh Souze (tallow-burner)
+At nights and in the early mornings, there was a lighting system lit up by burning oil in some tiny particular places, consisting of a small lamp made of plaster burning tallow called; Pieh Souze (tallow-burner)

 14- The initial space of the bath (Bineh) should be clean enough to make it possible for individuals to say their prayer before sunrise or sunset, after being washed there.